 When my kids were little, I got them their own little wallets to keep their cards in.
 They could hardly contain their excitement!
 Then, when they realized they could pick out 2, 5, even 10 books - whatever they wanted - wow!

-Here are some great ones for variety of interests and ages:
+Here are some great kids magazines for a variety of interests and ages:

 Magazines are particularly good for kids with ADHD.
 They have shorter articles and stories, lots of picture support, and don't require the reader to follow a long storyline or plot.
 It's easy to read a magazine in small doses, put it down, and pick it back up later.